CSCI-2349-F23/ps4/README.md

 <img src="allwordcloud.png" width="500">

 ## BONUS OPTIONS
-1. Investigate (sentence tokenization with nltk)[https://www.nltk.org/api/nltk.tokenize.html].
+1. Investigate [sentence tokenization with nltk](https://www.nltk.org/api/nltk.tokenize.html).
 Sentence tokenize the text for each Wikipedia page before you word tokenize.

-2. Invesigate (part of speech tagging with nltk)[https://www.nltk.org/api/nltk.tag.html].
+2. Invesigate [part of speech tagging with nltk](https://www.nltk.org/api/nltk.tag.html).
 For each sentence, get the part of speech for each word using one of the nltk part of speech taggers; then use the part of speech to improve the lemmatization step above.

 ---